Stockholm corridor into the US

 What the Lagom register costs in America.

-• The design-led opener reads as polished but conviction-light.
-The American reader is scanning for a US category claim in the first twenty seconds and gets a balanced, considered overview instead.
+• The design-led opener lands as polished but conviction-light.
+The American buyer is scanning for a US category claim in the first twenty seconds and gets a balanced, considered overview instead.

-• "European leader" or "Nordic leader" without a named US outcome reads as European reference, not as a US-investable proposition.
+• "European leader" or "Nordic leader" without a named US outcome lands as European reference, not as a US-investable proposition.
 The Nordic peer set is the wrong peer set for US procurement.

-• Sustainability-led messaging carried into the US reads to a procurement reader as a values statement rather than as a US-procurement risk-and-outcome claim.
+• Sustainability-led messaging carried into the US lands with a procurement buyer as a values statement rather than as a US-procurement risk-and-outcome claim.
 The sustainability is real.
 It is sitting in the wrong slot.

-• Pricing in EUR or SEK, ranges, and starting-from figures reads as soft and negotiable.
+• Pricing in EUR or SEK, ranges, and starting-from figures lands as soft and negotiable.
 American buyers expect firm pricing in dollars and a clean US category anchor before they interpret the price.

-• Consensus-built process language ("we collaborate with our customers," "we co-create the roadmap") reads to the US buyer as slow, indecisive, and unsure of the firm's own conviction.
+• Consensus-built process language ("we collaborate with our customers," "we co-create the roadmap") lands with the US buyer as slow, indecisive, and unsure of GMA's own conviction.

-• Founder and principal bios built on Swedish institutional standing, board affiliations, and design-school lineage do not translate to the US peer set the American buyer is scanning for.
+• Founder and owner/CEO bios built on Swedish institutional standing, board affiliations, and design-school lineage do not translate to the US peer set the American buyer is scanning for.

 The design is not the problem.
 The product is not the problem.
 The team is not the problem.
-The American-facing architecture is.
+The American-facing sales material is.

 Where to go from here